seanpmaxwell/overnight/README.md

 third argument to the constructor.
 Like all other settings, the argument to the constructor, will override any environment settings.<br>

-One more thing, all settings have getter/setters so during development you can reconfigure them as needed.

 Let's look at a code sample which sets the environment variables via a start script:

 - In the start script